Baby Wellness Visits

 Regular Dental Visits

 Regular dental visits help your child stay cavity-free.
-Dr. Hwang will provide an assessment of your child's present oral health and make recommendations to their hygiene regimen to promote and maintain good oral health.
+We will provide an assessment of your child's present oral health and make recommendations to their hygiene regimen to promote and maintain good oral health.
 This may include the need for supplemental fluoride, dietary modification, or a bite evaluation to address crowding, missing teeth, or impacted teeth.
 Teeth cleanings remove plaque that can irritate the gums and cause tooth decay.
 Fluoride treatments renew the fluoride content in the enamel, strengthening teeth and preventing cavities.
 Review of oral hygiene instructions will improve your child's brushing and flossing habits, leading to cleaner teeth and healthier gums.

 The American Academy of Pediatric Dentistry recommends a regular dental check-up be at least twice a year for most children.
 Some children need more frequent dental visits because of increased risk of tooth decay, unusual growth patterns, or poor oral hygiene.
-After the initial evaluation, Dr. Hwang will let you know the best appointment schedule for your child.
+After the initial evaluation, we will let you know the best appointment schedule for your child.

 Fluoride is a naturally occurring element that has been proven to be helpful in the strengthening of teeth structure and preventing of cavities.
 Research shows that community water fluoridation has lowered decay rate by over 50 percent, which means that fewer children grow up with cavities.
 Fluoride inhibits loss of minerals from tooth enamel and encourages remineralization (strengthening areas that are weakened and beginning to develop cavities).
 Fluoride also affects bacteria that cause the tooth to decay or weaken.
 Little or no fluoride will place a child at risk of developing cavities.
 Excessive fluoride ingestion can lead to dental fluorosis, which is a discoloration of the permanent teeth.
-Dr. Hwang uses caries risk assessment as a tool to formulate a dosage and regimen of fluoride supplements tailored for each child in order to maximize the benefits of caries prevention.
+We use caries risk assessment as a tool to formulate a dosage and regimen of fluoride supplements tailored for each child in order to maximize the benefits of caries prevention.

 Digital Radiographs (X-rays)